GDG-on-Campus-SKHU/98developers-flutter-app/README.md

 # What is ZIKIZA?

+<img width="1000" alt="Goals" src="https://user-images.githubusercontent.com/26790710/228222572-7ca7d558-f39a-45c0-a3a2-6eade01174b6.png">

+We are living in an increasingly polluted environment.
+The fact that the flowering season is a month earlier in spring indicates a lot to us.
+If the Earth does not become healthier, there will be no place for people to stay.
+That's why we have decided to provide solutions to protect the environment and address climate change.
+We believed that individual efforts alone would have limited impact on environmental action.
+Moreover, we thought that without reasonable conditions, personal commitments to environmental protection would gradually weaken over time.
+That's why we decided to provide a challenge service to ensure that multiple environmental measures can be sustained continuously.

-- This phrase in Korean has two meanings:
+- ZIKIZA(지키자) phrase in Korean has two meanings:
-  - ***Let's protect the earth by practicing challenges related to the environment as individuals.***
+  - *Let's ***protect*** the earth by practicing challenges related to the environment as individuals.*
-  - ***Let's complete the challenge that we have participated in.***
+  - *Let's ***complete*** the challenge that we have participated in.*
-- There are various and complex problems at play, so it is almost impossible for an individual to protect the environment alone.

 - So, what happens when one or two individuals come together to form a majority?
-- A challenge that is carried out by a majority makes it possible for others to monitor individuals.

-<img width="1000" alt="Goals" src="https://user-images.githubusercontent.com/26790710/228222572-7ca7d558-f39a-45c0-a3a2-6eade01174b6.png">

 - Although you cannot see the progress of others, you can confirm the number of participants who continue to engage, which provides clear motivation.

 - To ensure proper participation, the data of the participants is verified by actual inspectors.
 Users who continuously engage in improper participation can be subject to sanctions.

 ## Mobile(Google User)